 - Brown Urine.
 The most common cause of brown urine is fava beans (broad beans), which are green legumes that come in pods.
 Antibiotics called metronidazole (used for bacterial vaginosis and other types of infections) and nitrofurantoin (used for treating and preventing urinary tract infection) can also cause brown urine.
 Senna, an over-the-counter laxative, can also cause a brown color.

-- Light-brown Urine.
-Light-brown or tea-colored urine can be a sign of kidney disease or failure or muscle breakdown.
+- Light-Brown Urine.
+Light-brown or tea-colored urine can be a sign of kidney disease/failure or muscle breakdown.
 Extreme exercise, like long-distance running or exercising in extreme conditions, might cause a condition known as rhabdomyolysis, which causes the release of a certain substance that makes urine seem light-brown or tea-colored.

 - Orange Urine.
 Vitamin C and carotene in carrots can cause orange-colored urine, but not always.
 Rifampicin, an antibiotic used for tuberculosis, will almost always turn your urine orange.
-Phenazopyridine, which is used to numb the bladder, will also turn urine orange.
+Phenazopyridine, which is used to treat symptoms of UTI, will also turn urine orange.
 The most concerning cause of orange urine is liver disease.
-The orange-color is caused by an increase in bilirubin.
+In that case, the orange-color is caused by an increase in bilirubin.

 - Red/Pink Urine.
 Certain foods like beets and berries can cause a red-colored urine.
 Blood can also turn urine red/pink.
 The less blood, the pinker urine will appear.
 More blood makes urine appear red.
 The most important question is to ask yourself is whether pain is associated with blood in your urine.
 If yes, then the color change could be a sign of a urinary tract infection (UTI) or kidney stones.
 If there is no pain, it could be a sign of kidney or bladder cancer.
 It’s very important to call your physician if you notice red/pink urine and you aren’t experiencing any pain.
 A rare blood disease called polycythemia vera, can also cause red urine.

 - Blue/Green Urine.
 Food coloring is the most common cause for blue or green urine.
 Vitamin B can also turn the urine green.
-Certain medications like amitriptyline (used for depression or pain), Propofol (sedation and anesthesia during surgery) or indomethacin (an Advil-like pain reliever) can also turn also cause blue/green urine.
-A rare hospital infection from pseudomonas (a bacteria) also turns urine green.
+Certain medications like amitriptyline (used for depression or pain), Propofol (sedation and anesthesia during surgery) or indomethacin (an Advil-like pain reliever) can also cause blue/green urine.
+A rare hospital infection from pseudomonas (a bacteria) can turn urine green, too.

 - Cloudy.
 Perhaps you’ve noticed the color isn’t changing, but instead your urine appears cloudier.
 That could be caused by an infection, like a UTI.